iterative/dvc.org/content/blog/2021-12-02-collaborative-experiments.md

 ## Pushing experiments

-Once you're done with your new experiments, you can push these to the same remote you pulled from.
+Once you're done with your new experiments, you can push these to the Google Drive remote we set up earlier.
 DVC handles both the GitHub and data storage pushes with this command.

 ```dvc
 dvc exp push origin exp-p4202